murchandamus/bips/bip-update-process.md

 The BIPs repository serves as a highly visible platform to put forward mature proposals.
 The repository’s visibility facilitates the distributed consideration of proposals by establishing the current state of the proposal.
 The repository’s versioning of the text-based BIPs retains the historical record of each proposal.
+The BIPs repository does not track acceptance, adoption, or community consensus on BIPs.

 This BIP replaces BIP 2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.